aftermath2/acceptlnd/README.md

         min: 2_000_000
 ```

-This policy only applies to private channels and will reject those that have a capacity lower than 2 million sats.
+This policy only applies to private channels and will reject requests with a capacity lower than 2 million sats.

 > [!Note]
 > The denomination used in all the numbers is **satoshis**.